-Bloomberg delivers business intelligence, drawn from its market-leading news and data analysis, tailored for legal industry leaders at the 3rd annual Big Law Business Summit.
+Bloomberg BNA delivers business intelligence, drawn from its market-leading news and data analysis, tailored for legal industry leaders at the 3rd annual Big Law Business Summit.

 Unique in bringing together leaders of corporate legal departments and law firms at the Bloomberg headquarters, the Big Law Business Summit connects the business of law with the business of Big Law clients.

 >> Business: The markets, deals, and long-term trends executives are watching.